zonemaster/zonemaster/docs/specifications/test-zones/README.md

 different message tags are outputted when a test case is run on test zones.
-The message tags are defined in the test case specifications found via "[test cases]" and the scenarios are defined in the test case specific specifications for test data found via the [test-data] directory.
+The message tags are defined in the test case specifications found via "[test cases]" and the scenarios are defined in the test case specific specifications for test data found via the [test-zones] directory.

-In the test data specifications the scenarios are defined in two parts:
+In the test zone specifications the scenarios are defined in two parts:

 * What messages from test case that are expected to be outputted and what messages are expected not to be outputted when a test zone setup according to